Ramban, Jammu and Kashmir

 Ramban is a town in Ramban district of Jammu and Kashmir, India, which is the district headquarters of Ramban district.
-It lies on the banks of the Chenab river in Chenab Valley on the National Highway-1A (now NH-44) at about 120 km from Jammu and about 130 km from Srinagar, making it almost the central point on the Jammu-Srinagar National Highway.
+It lies on the banks of the Chenab river in Jammu Division on the National Highway-1A (now NH-44) at about 120 km from Jammu and about 130 km from Srinagar, making it almost the central point on the Jammu-Srinagar National Highway.

 History

 C.E.
 Bats writes in his book, ‘The Gazetteer of Kashmir’, that before the formation of the J&K State in 1846, there was a small village consisting of 15 houses on the right bank of Chenab river known as Nashband (later 'Ramban').
 When Raja Gulab Singh of Jammu became the Maharaja of J&K State, he adopted the Jammu-Udhampur-Banihal route to reach Srinagar for the movement of royal caravans.
 In this process, Ramban received the status of halting station for the royal caravans.
 The Dogras constructed a pucca building near present Ramban and a wooden bridge for the crossing of Chenab River.
 Sukhdev Singh Chadak writes in his book Maharaja Ranbir Singh that Maharaja passed an order for a cart road from Jammu to Srinagar via Banihal and a suspension bridge over Chenab River at Ramban.
 This road became a national highway; it is being converted into four lanes.
 With the development of this road, the halting station Ramban also developed significantly and now it has got the status of district headquarters.